Home

 …a range of trauma-based interventions, primarily Eye Movement Desensitisation and Reprocessing (EMDR) Therapy, to help people of all ages cope with and recover from the impact of traumatic, distressing, and disturbing events, however large or small, and whenever they occurred.
 Therapy can be specially adapted to suit the needs of those experiencing dissociation, including complex dissociation such as dissociative identity disorder/response (DID/DIR), and those who are neurodiverse – especially those who are autistic – but including any form of neurodiversity.

 Events that may appear small to adults can have a devastating impact on children, and those who experience any difference or disability are more likely to have experienced such events or been adversely affected by them.
-Even seemingly minor events, if they occur several times or over the course of time, can have long-lasting effects on both adults and children, with the footprints of childhood events lasting into adulthood.
+Even seemingly minor incidents, if they occur several times or over the course of time, can have long-lasting effects on both adults and children, with the footprints of childhood experiences lasting into adulthood.

-About Clare Smith
+A little about Clare Smith

 Thinking Space